-With this approach we help shed light on the conclusions that can be from the crisis: the design of European Fiscal Compact1 and the European Stability Mechanism are only partly in line with effective mechanisms for the design of incentives for the EMU Member States that the agency theory suggests.
+With this approach we help shed light on the conclusions that can be evince from the ongoing governance crisis: the design of European Fiscal Compact and the European Stability Mechanism are only partly in line with effective mechanisms for the design of incentives for the EMU Member States that the agency theory suggests.

-Keeping in mind the limited applicability of certain types of incentive mechanisms, we develop the optimal contracts for each of the agents.
+Keeping in mind the limited applicability of certain types of incentive mechanisms, we develop optimal contracts for each of the agents.
 We show that by offering the same contracts to all countries, EMU authorities demand less effort than would be required for tailor-made contracts.
-We prove that countries that find it more painful to limit their debt burden must be offered stronger incentive mechanisms, not only as severe punishments but also in the form of rewards like e.g. preferential loans.
-We analyze what happens when agents are able to coordinate their actions.
-In this case, in order to take advantage of positive spill-over effects secure a and a better position to apply their expansionary tendencies, agents will be more willing to exert less effort once either a positive or negative shocks appears.
+We prove that countries that find it more painful to limit their debt burden must be offered stronger incentive mechanisms, not only as severe punishments but also in the form of rewards, for instance preferential loans.
+We analyse what happens when agents are able to coordinate their actions.
+In this case, in order to take advantage of positive spill-over effects and secure a better position to apply their expansionary tendencies, agents will be more willing to exert less effort once either a positive or negative shocks appears.
 We show that this will increase the efficiency of contracts, if the principal takes into consideration the fiscal consolidation effort exerted by the other party.
-In our conclusion, we summarize these observations and we attempt to determine which realistic options could be used to support the current EMU fiscal framework.
+In our conclusions, we summarize these observations and we attempt to determine which realistic options could be used to support the current EMU fiscal framework.